 5. Purina Pro Plan Sport 30/20 Chicken & Rice

-- Amino Acids for Recovery: Supports muscles after exercise
+- Amino Acids for Recovery: Supports muscle repair after exercise

-Compared to everyday formulas, this food prioritizes endurance and recovery.
-The main tradeoff is that it may be more than needed for less active pets.
+Compared to standard dog foods, this formula prioritizes endurance and muscle support.
+The main tradeoff is that it may be more than necessary for less active dogs, making it best for those with consistently high energy demands.

 6. Purina Pro Plan Active 27/17 Chicken & Rice